Smethwick (UK Parliament constituency)

-Smethwick was a parliamentary constituency, centred on the town of Smethwick in Staffordshire.
-It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first past the post voting system.
-The constituency was created for the 1918 general election, and abolished for the February 1974 general election.
+Smethwick is a parliamentary constituency, centred on the town of Smethwick in the Metropolitan Borough of Sandwell.
+It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first past the post voting system.
+The constituency was created for the 1918 general election, abolished for the February 1974 general election, and re-established for the 2024 general election, when it was formed from the abolished Warley constituency, with the addition of most of the Blackheath ward.
+It is currently represented by Gurinder Josan of the Labour Party.